-All the Worlds a Stage Summary- Analysis: In-fact, this is not a poem.
-These are the lines of a play by William Shakespeare.
+All the Worlds a Stage Summary Analysis: In-fact, this is not a poem.
+These are the lines of the play “As You Like It”, a play written by William Shakespeare.

 The words “All the world’s a stage” are actually taken from William Shakespeare’s play “As You Like It”.
 With these words begins the monologue (a loud speech to oneself) by a character in Act II of the play.
 Shakespeare has been a great playwright and poet of his era.
 He views life realistically.
 Shakespeare is known for the realism of his writings and is amongst the most quotable authors in world.
 The poem’s theme is that man is the ultimate loser in the game of life.